 Aari Lotfipour is the kind of guy who wears colored feathers in his white sport coat.
 And he’s the genius behind Fort Collins’ StartUp Week, (February 27 – March 3), a free, five-day community celebration of empowering education, including a Poudre Plunge and dozens of classes.
 They don’t call it Fort Fun for nothing.

-Jim Mckay might be Durango’s biggest fan.
+Jim Mackay might be Durango’s biggest fan.
 He’s sharp, enthusiastic, and gave us lots of nifty little numbers (um, that’s called data) on the town’s coffee shops, breweries and diversifying economy.
 Jim’s startup accelerator, Scape, is 500-members-and-growing.
 He explained how Durango is home to a refocused Fort Lewis College and a retirement community of successful business people who aren’t quite ready to fully retire and looking to give something back with their success and expertise.
 Nice.

 John Wilker explained how Denver is the epicenter of the world (okay, slight exaggeration)—the undisputed hub for technology and entrepreneurship between the coasts.
-As the founder of Denver Ignite, John dances at the intersection of ideas, intuition and events that drive people to think, click, buy and care.
+As the founder of Ignite Denver and 360conferences, John dances at the intersection of ideas, intuition and events that drive people to think, click, buy and care.
 We don’t need to convince you to compete in Denver, but a conversation with this guy just might.

-Michelle Parvinrouh convinced us that Colorado Springs, despite a more traditional mindset, and a Defense-and-non-profit-based economy, has a lot of potential.
+Michelle Parvinrouh convinced us that Colorado Springs–despite a more traditional mindset and a Defense-and-non-profit-based economy–has a lot of potential.
 She’s attracting like-minded people to her community hub with female power, hard work and the occasional beer for breakfast.
 Giddyup.

 Everybody talked about Foodcaster.
 What can we say, it’s pop-u-lar.